[Editor’s note: John Garland, working with Jisc on the Single Sign On project, shares how the idea came about, and reports progress]

 For some resources you had to enter your full library card number, some asked you to put letters in front of it, and others asked you to create another username and password then took you away from the library so you never returned to the library website again!
 And all of them asked you to enter your library card number over and over, and over again.
 Something wasn’t right.
 Why couldn’t we make this simpler?

-Enter Jisc and the LMS companies stage left
+Enter Jisc and the Library Management System (LMS) companies stage left

 We decided we couldn’t fix the national marketing problem, (although maybe that’s changing) so we decided to try and make signing into resources easier.
 SCL have worked with Jisc before.
 Jisc is a not for profit organisation who develop digital services and solutions for higher and further education.
 Jisc have worked with public libraries and SCL before, Jisc Collections negotiates with publishers on behalf of the public library sector to secure better deals and prices for eResources.